 - FDI Benchmark data indicate Texas has the most attractive general business climate followed by California.
 I found this ranking very interesting given other published ranking reports.
 Industrial specialization, R&D capabilities, experienced labor pool, and competitive labor costs are the factors that contributed to California being #1 according to the Report.

 If you are interested in better understanding how your state ranks versus other states on FDI inflow, FDI Intelligence has graciously provided the Strengthening Brand America Project a data set you can view.
 I’ve included contact information below the data table if you want to get a more detailed analysis of your state’s relative competitiveness.
+And if you are interested in trading online, you may start looking at fx trading online.

 What Are Your Thoughts?

 What role do you see FDI playing in determining the economic prosperity of your state?
 Your community?
 Do you feel an adequate plan is in place to attract FDI to your location?
 If yes, what are you doing that seems to be working well?
+Why not check out this life coach financial advisor here for a great advice?

 Pay it Forward